Main Abstractions

 Transport

-is used for communicating Raft nodes with each
+Transport is used for communicating Raft nodes with each

-implementations must be able to serialize RaftMessage
+other.
+Transport implementations must be able to serialize RaftMessage objects created by RaftModelFactory.
+MicroRaft requires a minimum set of

 functionality for networking.
 There are only two methods in this interface, one

-and another one for checking reachability of
+for sending a RaftMessage to a RaftEndpoint and another one for checking reachability of

-a RaftEndpoint
+a RaftEndpoint.

-is used for persisting the internal state of the
+RaftStore is used for persisting the internal state of the

 Raft consensus algorithm.
 Its implementations must provide the durability